How Does America “Reshore” Skills that Are Disappearing?

 By TODD OPPENHEIMER

-Editor’s Note: An update to this story’s original version, first published in 2016.
+Editor’s Note: This story is updated from its original version, first published in 2016.

 When I talked on the phone recently with Harry Moser about all the fuss being made in this year’s presidential campaign about possible new taxes, he offered a few ideas that are rarely discussed, but which could appease both liberals and conservatives.
 Moser is the founder of The Reshoring Initiative, a Florida-based organization dedicated to bringing manufacturing back to America.
 And he thinks the problem, in both offshoring decisions and tax discussions, is that people don’t accurately do the math.